rpi-ws281x/rpi-ws281x-go/README.md

 # rpi-ws281x-go

-## Summary

-Go (golang) binding for the rpi_ws281x userspace Raspberry Pi library for controlling WS281X LEDs by Jeremy Garff ([https://github.com/jgarff/rpi_ws281x](https://github.com/jgarff/rpi_ws281x)).
+> Go (golang) binding for the rpi_ws281x userspace Raspberry Pi library for controlling WS281X LEDs by Jeremy Garff ([https://github.com/jgarff/rpi_ws281x](https://github.com/jgarff/rpi_ws281x)).
 The goal for this library is to offer all the features of the C library and to make is as efficiently as possible.

 ## Installing